khmarbaise/octopress/source/_posts/2020/09/2020-09-20-spring-boot-strategy-pattern.md

 `executeStrategyOne` which is provided by a REST API or some other domain specific code which needs different implementations.

-So the convenience here is that Spring Boot (Spring Framework to be more accurate) handles the injection of the different implementation into the `strategies` Map within `ExecuteStrategyOne` via the constructor.
+The convenience here is that Spring Boot (Spring Framework to be more accurate) handles the injection of the different implementation into the `strategies` Map within `ExecuteStrategyOne` via the constructor.
 This results in a Map where the key is the value which is given by `@Service("FIRST")` and the value of the map contains an instantiates class of every implementation